-Number of Filipino nurses taking the NCLEX
+Thousands of Filipino nurses are now taking the NCLEX

-A report published by the 'US Bureau of Labor Statistics', shows that the United States will be in need of 1 million additional nurses by 2022.
-In addition to that, the Nursing field will have 12% faster employment rate than all other occupations starting 2018 up to 2028 to cope with the increasing need of baby boomers for health care services.
+A report published by the US Bureau of Labor Statistics shows that the United States will need 1 million additional nurses by 2022.
+In addition to that, the Nursing field will have a 12% faster employment rate than all other occupations starting 2018 up to 2028 to cope with the increasing need of baby boomers for health care services.

-According to ACTS-OFW Party-List Rep. Aniceto Bertiz III, “It is evident that many Filipino nurses are still raring to move into America’s highly lucrative labor market”..
+According to ACTS-OFW Party-List Rep. Aniceto Bertiz III, “It is evident that many Filipino nurses are still raring to move into America’s highly lucrative labor market.”

 Reality at the Pearl of the Orient

 According to the Department of Labor and Employment, an entry-level registered nurse receives a salary of Php.
 8,000.00 - Php.
 13,500.00 per month in the Philippine labor market.
 In comparison, an annual median salary of a USRN is $73,300 as of 2019 US Bureau of Labor Statistics Report.
 Plus, fringe benefits, tax-saving, and pension plans for USRN were all designed to improve their living as they reside in the US as a registered nurse.

 The underutilization of Filipino Nurses and this massive opportunity in the US strained many Filipino nurses to practice their profession in the United States.
 That lies a more precise explanation, why Filipino nurses chose to be under the hands of Uncle Sam than their own native country.
 Specifically, 150,000 active Filipino registered nurses in America.